joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-02-22_eclipse-cpp-qt.md

 As I had to install these things, I decided to take the chance to record a screencast of the whole process and put it on youtube.
 I also wrote this tutorial.
-For those who are newcomers to C++ from the Java land, this might a good IDE alternative.
+For those who are newcomers to C++ from Java land, this might a good IDE alternative.
 Let's work then!

 **1. Optional: Install SVN plugin (Subversive)**

 For those who don't know it, Subversion (SVN) is an excellent Version Control System.
-It facilitates the work of several people together in a programming project, without the work of one getting in the way of other.
+It facilitates the work of several people together in a programming project, without the pains of getting in the way of each other.
 Also, any change to the source code made through SVN is completely reversible.
 Eclipse can use SVN with the **Subversive** plugin.
 To install Subversive's most recent version, follow these steps: